geekofalltrades/django-photo-manager/README.md

 This is a simple web app that allows users to update and manage their photos.
 Photos may be arranged into albums and tagged with customizable tags.

+It isn't pretty.
+Me back-end developer, no front-end designer.